I am Alma, a documentary about the right to identity

 The film tells the story of Alma Cativa Sánchez, a trans woman from Córdoba.

-From photography to documentary
+From photo to documentary

-Alma's life
+Alma's Life

 A story for everyone